-Patients may experience a severe reaction; however, this is exceptionally rare.

-Symptoms are rash, itchiness in areas away from the injection site, headaches, tightness in the chest, wheeze in the chest, breathlessness, drowsiness, marked dizziness, collapse or faint, passing very dark urine, or any of the moderate symptoms described above getting rapidly worse:
+Patients may experience a severe reaction however this is exceptionally rare.
+Symptoms are rash, itchiness in area away from the injection, headache, tightness in the chest, wheeze in the chest, breathlessness,

-If you experience these severe symptoms, you should:
+If you experience these severe symptoms, you / your partner should:

-- Alert the HCN who will stop the infusion - · Lie down on your side in the recovery position - The HCN will dial 999 for an ambulance - Keep all the bottles of the immunoglobulin do NOT throw them away - Report to the neurology team (contact details below).
-If you have any sort of reaction, you must inform the neuromuscular nurse specialist as soon as possible.
+- Stop the injection - Lie the person down on their side in the recovery position - Dial 999 for an ambulance - Keep all the bottles of the immunoglobulin DO NOT throw them away - Report to the neurology team (contact details below) - If you have any sort of reaction, you must inform the neuromuscular nurse specialist as soon as possible.
 For safety reasons your next infusion may need to take place in clinic